Press Releases

 The haste to conclude a crisis can suppress alternative narratives and ignore the social, environmental, political, and epistemic injustices faced by those who are “left behind”.

-Professor Sharifah Sekalala from The University of Warwick, a co-investigator of the study, said: “Our goal is to critically assess how the conclusions of global health emergencies are reached and address the disparities that often emerge during these crucial moments.
+Professor Sharifah Sekalala from The University of Warwick, a co-investigator of the study, said: “Our goal is to critically assess how the conclusions of global health emergencies are reached and to address the disparities that often emerge during these crucial moments.

-“By exploring the lived experiences of people in diverse countries, we aim to develop new frameworks that promote equitable and just outcomes for all.”
+By examining the legal, policy, and financial responses to the aftermaths of global health crises and drawing from the lived experiences of people in diverse countries, we aim to develop new legal frameworks that promote equitable and just outcomes for all.”

 The “After the End” project will conduct research in the UK, Sierra Leone, Brazil, and China, focusing on the lived experiences of individuals after the official end of global health emergencies.